Medicare costs: Key takeaways

 2025 Part B deductible:

-- Enrollees who receive Part B-covered treatment during the year must pay the Part B deductible, which is $240 in 2024.
-The 2025 deductible hadn’t been finalized by CMS as of mid-October 2024, but it’s projected to be $257.
+- Enrollees who receive Part B-covered treatment during the year must pay the Part B deductible, which is $257 in 2025, up from $240 in 2024.

 - Medigap plans C and F will pay the Part B deductible for you, but they’re no longer available for newly eligible Medicare enrollees.
 People who were already eligible for Medicare prior to the start of 2020 can keep Plans C or F if they already have them, or enroll in them at a later date.
 But people who become eligible for Medicare on or after January 1, 2020 no longer have access to Medigap plans that cover the Medicare Part B deductible.
 (Plan G is still available for newly eligible enrollees; it’s the same as Plan F except enrollees cover the Part B deductible themselves.)